keshavjindal/Implementation-of-some-advance-data-structures/README.md

 Sparse Table
 Disjoint Set Union(DSU)

-All except DSU are used in to calculate range queries.
+All except DSU are used to calculate range queries.
 DSU is used to solve queries related to dynamic graphs.